Pieter van Langen

 2. Transform the ontology of integral designs into a formal meta-model.

 • System.
-Create a digital repository of integral designs.
+Create a digital repository of integral designs as follows:

 1. Create a digital repository.